johnsterlind/johnsterlind/README.md

 Background

-I am the Chief Operating Officer at Banj, the first entrepreneurship hub and accelerator program powered by Google in Haiti.
+I am the Chief Operating Officer at Banj, the first entrepreneurship hub and accelerator program in Haiti.
 In this role, I oversee day-to-day operations, business development, and innovation programs, supporting a vibrant community of entrepreneurs and freelancers.
 I am currently pursuing an Associate of Applied Science in Data Analytics from Ivy Tech Community College, where I am developing my analytical skills and learning how to leverage data for better decision-making and problem-solving.
 My passion lies in using technology and data analytics to foster innovation and create positive social impacts in Haiti and beyond.

 Contact me